 First, the good news.
 After carefully reviewing our finances, I discovered my book sale royalties were a whopping $1.32.
 Since most of you are polite, please don’t ask how much I’ve spent on this new hobby.
 Last year, I made $49.16 in book sales.

 Even better news!
 The sale price of each of our travel journals is now down to $5.
 Even the cheapest of you can explore our National Parks, travel to Alaska, or sail to the Bahamas.
 Head over to my website and look under “Books.”
 The pictures alone make them a great deal.
 If you buy a book, please leave a (favorable) review, and let me know.
 I’ll send you a personal note.
 This will become extremely valuable when the New Yorker picks up something I write.
-Follow the link below to my website.
+Follow this link to my website.

 Ok.
 Plug over, and on to more hallucinations about California.
 Many of you will remember my short blog extolling the virtues of the Golden State.
 Yes, California, by itself, is the world’s fifth-largest economy.
 More food is grown in California than in any other state.
 California feeds the nation and most of the world.
 There are more National Parks in California than even Alaska.
 The highest mountain in the contiguous forty-eight is Mount Whitney, and the deepest spot in North America and the hottest place on earth is Death Valley.
 The weather is always great, and the miles of beautiful coastline make California a great place to live.